-But with the advent of digital lookbooks, your audience can do more than look.
-This post will show you how to make a lookbook that can be shared anywhere, from your website to your Facebook page.
+But with the advent of fashion digital lookbooks, your audience can do more than look.
+This post will show you how to create a lookbook that can be shared anywhere, from your website to your Facebook page.
 Plus, you'll be able to boost sales by linking readers directly to a website or online store.

 Are lookbooks a good fit for my business?

 Before we get started, I want to address a question that many of you are asking.

 Should I really make a lookbook?

 The answer, of course, is yes.
 Because a lookbook is nothing more than a catalog, or in a broader sense, an advertisement.
 So if you sell something that people can either touch or experience, lookbooks are a good fit.